-When your scan is finished no instant diagnosis can be made.
-The images produced are recorded digitally and reviewed by a radiologist (an x-ray doctor) who then sends a report to your hospital consultant.
+When your scan is finished, no instant diagnosis can be made.
+The images produced are recorded digitally and reviewed and a report sent to your referring clinician.

-The results of your scan will be discussed with you at your next clinic appointment.
-If you have not received your follow-up appointment within four weeks please contact your consultant's patient coordinator.
+These results will be discussed with you by your consultant or a member of their team.
+If you have been referred from the hospital and have not received your follow-up appointment within four weeks please contact your consultant's patient coordinator.